Vegan Orange Cream

 • Cuisine: Healthy

-• Seasonality: Fall, Winter, and Spring
+• Seasonality: Autumn, Winter and Spring

 Ingredients

-• 1 tbsp agave syrup (or maple syrup)
+• 1 tablespoon agave syrup (or maple)

-• 3 tbsps flour
+• 2 tablespoons flour

 • 1 orange (juice and peel)

-• 1 pinch ground turmeric (optional)
+• 1 pinch turmeric powder (optional)

-• Total points = 4 WW points
+• Total Points = 4 WW points

 • Points per serving = 2 WW points